rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 }
 ```

-the destination rule sets the subset of versions (actually version-v1 but in the next labs will be expanding) that we have in place.
-Also the host that belongs this destinationrule, and an important feature: enable the Mutual TLS.
+The destination rule sets the subset of versions (currently version-v1, but in the next labs we will be expanding them) that we have in place.
+It also defines the host that belongs to this DestinationRule, and an important feature: enabling Mutual TLS.

-Another blog post will be dedicated to analyse in deep the mutual TLS, but for know check that with this traffic policy the MTLS is enabled.
+Another blog post will be dedicated to analyzing Mutual TLS in depth, but for now note that with this traffic policy, MTLS is enabled.

 ## 3. Testing the ingress routing of our microservices in Service Mesh